sgcoder123/YouTube-Vid-Downloader/README.md

 - [FFmpeg](https://ffmpeg.org/): Required by yt-dlp for audio/video conversion and merging (must be installed in the environment).

 These technologies work together to provide a seamless, private, and efficient YouTube downloading experience through a web interface.

+## Troubleshooting

+### Download Issues

+The app uses advanced bypass techniques to handle most YouTube restrictions automatically, including:

+- **Age-restricted videos**: Automatically handled with smart user agent rotation
+- **Bot detection**: Multiple bypass strategies applied automatically
+- **Geo-blocked content**: Advanced header manipulation to bypass restrictions
+- **Rate limiting**: Intelligent retry mechanisms with randomized delays

+### Common Issues

+- **Video unavailable**: The video may be private, deleted, or region-locked beyond bypass capabilities
+- **Long videos**: Audio downloads may take longer due to conversion
+- **Format not available**: Try a different format option (some videos don't have all formats)
+- **Slow downloads**: High-quality videos take more time to process

+## FAQ

+**Q: Do I need to upload cookies or sign in?**
+A: No!
+The app automatically handles authentication and bypass requirements.

+**Q: Can I download age-restricted videos?**
+A: Yes, the app automatically applies bypass techniques for age-restricted content.

+**Q: What about private or unlisted videos?**
+A: The app will attempt to download them, but some private videos may not be accessible.

+**Q: Can I download playlists?**
+A: Currently, the app downloads individual videos.
+Paste the URL of a specific video from the playlist.

+**Q: Is this safe and legal?**
+A: The app only facilitates downloading, which is subject to YouTube's terms of service and your local laws.

 ## Project Structure
 ```